 Make the transition into daylight saving smoother for you and your family by starting early.
 Beginning five days ahead, set bedtimes 15 minutes earlier than usual and set your alarm clock to wake up 15 minutes early.
 Continue changing your sleep schedule by 15 minutes per day for the next three days.
-By the time March 12th rolls around, your household’s sleep schedule will be right on track!
+By the time daylight savings rolls around, your household’s sleep schedule will be right on track!

 Use a Natural Sleep Aid